 Tea Shop at Watts Gallery

-Both the Harrow and the Withies serve excellent food and a great choice of beers and wine.
+Both the Lemongrass (at what was the Harrow) and the Withies serve excellent food and a good choice of beers and wine.

 Both have outdoor seating in the summer.